hakrNJN/date-range-picker/README.md

 }
 ```

+## 🐞 Bug:
-## Bug : Enabling React.StrictMode will cause error due to double invocation of certain function
+#### Enabling React.StrictMode will cause error due to double invocation of certain function

 ## Options
 | Property            | Type   | Allowed Values                                      | Default Value          | Description                                                                                                                                               |
 | ------------------- | ------ | --------------------------------------------------- | ---------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | language            | String | `English`, `Hebrew`                                 | `English`              | component's language. currently support English and Hebrew.
 Notice Languages such Hebrew changes the whole component from left to right to right to left. |